 - Fundamentals of manufacturing and industrial economics

-According to the U.S. Bureau of Labor Statistics (BLS), industrial production managers were expected to decline by 4% for the years 2014 through 2024 (www.bls.gov).
-The BLS reported that the median yearly wage for industrial production managers in 2015 was approximately $93,940.
+According to the U.S. Bureau of Labor Statistics (BLS), industrial production managers were expected to have little or no change (1%) for the years 2018 through 2028 (www.bls.gov).
+The BLS reported that the median yearly wage for industrial production managers in 2018 was approximately $103,380.

 Continuing Education Information